Sweet Dreams (Are Made of This): Swing featuring Dr. Alban version

 In 1995, American rapper and singer Swing (aka Richard Silva II) released a dance cover of "Sweet Dreams" featuring the Sweden-based musician and producer Dr. Alban.
 The female singer in the song is Swedish singer Birgitta Edoff.
 Alban produced the single after Swing was signed to his label, Dr. Records.
 This version was a major hit in Europe, peaking at number four in Finland, number nine in Denmark, number 12 in Sweden, and number 44 in the Netherlands.
 In the UK, the track reached number 59.

 Critical reception

 Pan-European magazine Music & Media commented, "Nomen est omen; indeed it's a cover of Eurythmics' first hit.
 Also, what Swing promises is what you get.
 It's heavily Eurofied with the Swedish rap specialist cutting his teeth on it."
-Alan Jones from British magazine Music Week wrote, "From Sweden, Swing featuring Dr. Alban offer a bludgeoning techno version dominated by rap, with occasional reprises of the title line by Birgitta Edoff".
-James Hamilton from the magazine's RM Dance Update described it as a "cheesier cornily rapped Swedish remake".
+Alan Jones from Music Week wrote, "From Sweden, Swing featuring Dr. Alban offer a bludgeoning techno version dominated by rap, with occasional reprises of the title line by Birgitta Edoff".
+James Hamilton from the RM Dance Update described it as a "cheesier cornily rapped Swedish remake".